Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/getting-started-v2.md

 ## Overview

 In this hands-on lab, you will explore security operations and hybrid cloud management using Microsoft security and monitoring tools.
-You will start by using Azure Migrate: Discovery and Assessment to onboard on-premises Hyper-V VMs to Azure Arc, enabling centralized management of hybrid environments.
+You will start by onboarding on-premises Hyper-V VMs to Azure Arc, enabling centralized management of hybrid environments.
 You will then enable Microsoft Defender for Cloud to enhance cloud workload protection and respond to security alerts.
 Moving to Microsoft Sentinel, you will integrate log data from multiple sources, including Microsoft 365, non-Azure VMs, network appliances, and Linux VMs using CEF and Syslog connectors.
-Additionally, you will connect Microsoft Defender XDR to Microsoft Sentinel for a unified security operations experience.
-Finally, you will use Kusto Query Language (KQL) to analyze log data, visualize insights, and conduct threat hunting.

 ## Objective